Snakebite: Research

 In 2018, the World Health Organization listed snakebite envenoming as a neglected tropical disease.
 In 2019, they launched a strategy to prevent and control snakebite envenoming, which involved a program targeting affected communities and their health systems.
+A policy analysis however found that the placement of snakebite in the global health agenda of WHO is fragile due to reluctance to accept the disease in the neglected tropical disease community and the perceived colonial nature of the network driving the agenda.

+Key institutions conducting snakebite research on snakebite are the George Institute for Global Health, the Liverpool School of Tropical Medicine, and the Indian Institute of Science.

 Other animals

-Several animals acquired immunity against venom of snakes that occur in the same habitat.
+Several animals acquired immunity against the venom of snakes that occur in the same habitat.
 This has been documented in some humans as well.